Lately I have entertained myself with lots and lots of Infinity stuff.

 And I plan on doing so even longer, since it really cought me.

 For those of you not knowing to much about that game...

 That for, I have been fiddling around with all things concerning that aspect of our beloved hobby and I will in the forseable future provide you with more and more details of my journey.
 It is quite a differnce to work with stuff you haven't been working with for a long time of even trying out new things.

-So, today, I want to show you the basics of my approach on the Micro Art Studio Infnitiy Terrain, for which I shall provide you a review soon aswell.
+So, today, I want to show you the basics of my approach on the Micro Art Studio Infnitiy Terrain.

 So basically I was using the instructions provided by the masters of the brush, the Lords of bananas, the kongs of kings...